ageron/tiny-dqn/README.md

 ## Usage

+To train the model:

-    python tiny_dqn.py --iterations 100000
+    python tiny_dqn.py -v --number-steps 10000

-Saves the model to `my_dqn.ckpt`.
+The model is saved to `my_dqn.ckpt` by default.
 To view it in action, run:

-    python tiny_dqn.py --iterations 100000 --render
+    python tiny_dqn.py --test --render

 For more options: